Tenor-Inc/tenor-android-core/README.md

 A working demo - which showcases `search`,`trending`, and GIF image loading as well as other Tenor API features like `tags` and `search suggestions` - can be found in the `Demo` folder above.

 Full documentation of our API, which details out further ways to refine and bolster the GIF experience, can be found [here](https://tenor.com/gifapi).

+## FAQs

+1. Why does my GIF not apear after I call loadGif?
+Check what the height and width are set to in the ImageView, and its parent widgets.
+If the ImageView or its parent has `WRAP_CONTENT` for both the height and width, the GIF rendering may not succeed (and neither callback of the `WeakRefLoadImageListener` will fire).
+When this happens, the ImagView will be interpreted as having both a height and width of 0.
+Check that bounds have been given in either the xml or in the java code.
+Depending on your view structure, a `MATCH_PARENT` in either the height or width may be suffcient.